PinoTsao/Memo/boot/boot.md

 Memory Type Range Registers(MTRR) 的权威介绍在 Intel SDM 3a, chapter 11.11，它与 Page Attribute Table(PAT) 机制配合管理 memory type, 所以也需要了解 PAT at Intel SDM 3a, chapter 11.12. 所以我们在代码中看到，只有 MTRR enabled 下，才会初始化 PAT(mtrr_bp_pat_init).

-MTRR quick start: A mechanism for associating memory types with physical address ranges in system memory, allow processor optimize operations for different memory such as RAM, ROM, frame-buffer memory, memory-mapped I/O devices.
+MTRR quick start:

+>A mechanism for associating memory types with physical address ranges in system memory, allow processor optimize operations for different memory such as RAM, ROM, frame-buffer memory, memory-mapped I/O devices.
 Up to 96 memory ranges can be defined, 88 among them are fixed ranges which are for the 1st Megabytes, the rest are for variable ranges.
 Following a hardware reset, all the fixed and variable MTRRs are disabled, make all physical memory uncacheable.
 Typically, firmware, BIOS for example, will configure the MTRRs.
-MTRR supports 5 memory types: Uncacheable(UC), Write Combining(WC), Write-through(WT), Write-protected(WP), Writeback(WB).
+MTRR supports 5 memory types via 8-bit: Uncacheable(UC) 00H, Write Combining(WC) 01H, Write-through(WT) 04H, Write-protected(WP) 05H, Writeback(WB) 06H.
 Region's base address & size in MTRR must be 4K aligned.
+MTRR feature is identified via CPUID, in case the CPU support it, additional info will be available in 64-bit read-only IA32_MTRRCAP MSR.

+> MTRR is configured via three groups of registers: IA32_MTRR_DEF_TYPE MSR, fixed-range MTRRs, and variable range MTRRs.
+IA32_MTRR_DEF_TYPE sets the default properties of the regions of physical memory that are not encompassed by MTRRs.

 A [simple reference](https://www.kernel.org/doc/html/latest/x86/mtrr.html) for MTRR usage in Linux kernel

-PAT quick start: PAT is a companion feature to the MTRRs, MTRR maps memory type to regions of physical address space, while PAT maps memory types to pages within linear address space.
+PAT quick start:
+> PAT is a companion feature to the MTRRs, MTRR maps memory type to regions of physical address space, while PAT maps memory types to pages within linear address space.
 PAT extends the function of PCD & PWT bit of page table to allow 6(5 of MTRR, a new Uncached(UC-)) types to be assigned dynamically to pages of linear address.
 With PAT feature, PAT bit of page-table or page-directory entry works with PCD, PWT bit, to define the memory type for the page.
 NOTE: PAT bit exist only when entry maps to page frame.
 PAT involves 2 kinds of encoding: Memory type encoding used to program IA32_PAT MSR[1]; PAT+PCD+PWT encoding as the index to PAT entry of IA32_PAT MSR[2];

   1. Intel SDM 3a: Table 11-10.
 Memory Types That Can Be Encoded With PAT.
   2. Intel SDM 3a: Table 11-11.
 Selection of PAT Entries with PAT, PCD, and PWT Flags.